soramicha/spotify-ad-skipper/README.md

 #### And...that's it!
 Just let it run in your background and whenever you use the Spotify app on your computer it should quit Spotify immediately once it detects and advertisement, re-open it for you, and then play the next song available in your playlist that you were on!

 ### Backstory:
 #### As a third year college student who loves playing music daily, when I asked my parents for a Spotify Premium, they told me Premium will drain my money and they are right.
 Therefore, as a student who happens to be studying computer science and learned about shell scripts, I decided to make it a goal for me to make my own Spotify Ad Skipper, haha!
+And so as I lay in bed recovering from a wisdom tooth surgery just yesterday, I decided to make this because I have nothing else to do.
+March 20, 2025